-Partitioning techniques have been widely studied in context of DBMS where the typical approach is to enumerate possible partition schemes and evaluate them using different methodologies.
-In [31] the authors propose a stochastic approach for clustering data in object oriented DBMS.
-In context of distributed storage systems, in [4] and [5] are proposed systems acting with continuously re-partition data to increase the balancing.
-Unfortunately these strategies cannot be easily ported in transaction processing due to the presence of incoming transactional requests.
-AutoPart [22] is an automated scheme designed for multi-terabyte datasets, without any OLTP requirements.
-A dynamic vertical partitioning approach based on query patterns was recently proposed in [26].
+In [33], the authors propose a stochastic approach for clustering data in object oriented DBMS.
+In context of distributed storage systems, [4] and [5] propose systems which continuously re-partition data to increase the balancing.
+Unfortunately these strategies cannot be easily ported to transaction processing due to the presence of incoming transactional requests.
+AutoPart [24] is an automated scheme designed for multi-terabyte datasets, without any OLTP requirements.
+A dynamic vertical partitioning approach based on query patterns was published in [29].
 However it is better suited for applications where such information does not tend to change over time.
-Autoplacer [20] approaches data placement in distributed key-value stores as an optimization problem.